Converg3nce/matic-docs/docs/develop/ethereum-matic/plasma/erc20.md

 #### **Deposit ERC20 (2 step process)**

 1. The tokens need to be first approved to the Matic rootchain contract on Parent Chain(Etheruem/Goerli).
-2. Once approved, the deposit function is to be invoked where the tokens get deposited to the Matic contract, and are available for use in the Matic network.
+2. Once approved, the **deposit** function is to be invoked where the tokens get deposited to the Matic contract, and are available for use in the Matic network.

 #### **Transfer ERC20**

 Once you have funds on Matic, you can use those funds to send to others instantly.
-> `recipient` is the receiver’s address, to whom the funds are supposed to be sent.

 #### **Withdraw ERC20 (3 step process)**

 1. Withdrawal of funds is initiated from Matic Network.
-A checkpoint interval of 5 mins is set, where all the blocks on the Matic block layer are validated since the last checkpoint.
+A checkpoint interval of 30 mins(For testnets wait for ~10 minutes) is set, where all the blocks on the Matic block layer are validated since the last checkpoint.
-2. Once the checkpoint is submitted to the mainchain ERC20ereum contract, an NFT Exit (ERC721) token is created of equivalent value.
+2. Once the checkpoint is submitted to the mainchain ERC20 contract, an NFT Exit (ERC721) token is created of equivalent value.
 Users need to wait for a 7 day challenge period (For testnets wait for ~5 minutes for)
-3. Once the challenge period is complete, the withdrawn funds can be claimed back to your ERC20ereum acccount from the mainchain contract using a process-exit procedure.
+3. Once the challenge period is complete, the withdrawn funds can be claimed back to your ERC20 acccount from the mainchain contract using a process-exit procedure.

 > For now, just go with the fact that the challenge period for withdrawals is an important part of the Plasma framework to ensure security of your transactions.
 Later, once you get to know the system better, the reason for the 7-day withdrawal window will become clear to you.